 So, what happens to all your connections and information if you become disabled or die?
 Who has access?
 Who do you want to have access, and to which sites?
 For instance, you may want your children to be able to access your financial accounts, but not your dating site.

 The Boston Globe recently ran an article on "How to Get Your Digital Affairs in Order."
 From the article and experience in our practice, I've gleaned the following four rules of thumb:

 - Save elsewhere.
-If you have anything saved on-line that's really important to you, such as photographs, videos or certain papers and documents, save them elsewhere as well.
+If you have anything saved online that's really important to you, such as photographs, videos, or certain papers and documents, save them elsewhere as well.
 Print out important papers.
 Save everything to your computer (making sure you share your password) and to a USB drive.
-In fact, you can make more than one USB drive to share with whomever you deem appropriate.
+In fact, you should make more than one USB drive to share with whomever you deem appropriate.

 If you take these steps, you and your family will be at much less risk of losing access to and control of your online life and property.
 Since things keep changing, it's worth reviewing all of these steps on an annual basis.